Roddy McDowall: 1960: Return to Hollywood

-In 1968, McDowall appeared in one of his most memorable roles when he was cast in Planet of the Apes as the ape Cornelius.
-He appeared in three sequels and a TV spin-off from the film.

-He was Prince John in The Legend of Robin Hood (1968) for TV, and appeared in 5 Card Stud (1968), Journey to the Unknown, It Takes a Thief, Midas Run (1969), Hello Down There (1969), Angel, Angel, Down We Go (1969), Night Gallery (1969), The Name of the Game, and Medical Center.

-1970s

-McDowall made his debut and only effort as director with The Ballad of Tam Lin (1970).

-As an actor, he was in Pretty Maids All in a Row (1971).
-McDowall was not in the first Apes sequel, but was in the second, Escape from the Planet of the Apes (1971).
-He was in the television film Terror in the Sky (1971), What's a Nice Girl Like You...?
-(1971), and A Taste of Evil (1971), and Disney's Bedknobs and Broomsticks (1971).

-He guest-starred on Ironside, The Carol Burnett Show, Columbo (1972, "Short Fuse"), The Delphi Bureau, The Rookies, Mission: Impossible, Barnaby Jones, and McCloud.
+1970s–1990s

-McDowall made his third Apes film with 1972's Conquest of the Planet of the Apes.
-He had supporting roles in The Life and Times of Judge Roy Bean (1972) and The Poseidon Adventure (1972), and starred in a pilot that did not go to series, Topper Returns (1973) and The Legend of Hell House (1973).
+McDowall made his lone effort as a director with Tam Lin (1970, also known as The Ballad of Tam Lin and The Devil's Widow).
+As an actor, he was in Pretty Maids All in a Row (1971), Escape from the Planet of the Apes (1971), and Disney's Bedknobs and Broomsticks (1971).
+In addition to his television work, most significantly in Columbo, he made his third Apes film as Caesar, son of his earlier character, Cornelius, in 1972's Conquest of the Planet of the Apes.
+He took supporting roles in The Life and Times of Judge Roy Bean (1972) and The Poseidon Adventure (1972) before his final Apes film, Battle for the Planet of the Apes (1973).
+During the short-lived TV spin-off of Planet of the Apes (1974), he made a guest appearance on The Carol Burnett Show in his Planet of the Apes makeup and performed a love duet with Burnett.

-His final Apes film was Battle for the Planet of the Apes (1973).
-He also appeared in McMillan & Wife, Love, American Style, Arnold (1973), a remake of Miracle on 34th Street (1973), The Elevator (1974), The Snoop Sisters also (1974), and an uncredited appearance as a grocery-store manager in the film Dirty Mary Crazy Larry.

-He starred in the short-lived TV spin-off series of Planet of the Apes (1974).
-During a guest appearance on The Carol Burnett Show, he came onstage in his Planet of the Apes makeup and performed a love duet with Burnett.

 Asked about his career in a 1975 interview, McDowall said, "I just hope to keep working and in interesting things."
+For the rest of his life, he alternated between features, TV films, and guesting on TV series, including Overboard, on which he also served as executive producer.